HaidyTalaat/Haidooda/README.md

 - 👋 Hi, I’m @Haidy
-- 👀 I’m interested in technology
+- 👀 I’m interested in Computer science especially Artificial intelligence
-- 🌱 I’m currently learning CP And computer science
+- 🌱 I’m currently learning CP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...